 The pursuit of a healthy lifestyle is an investment in life long well-being.
 It is a conscious process of change that should be continuously sustained and integrated into all areas of your life.
 The benefits of a healthy lifestyle grow over time and empower you with the physical and emotional resources that you desire.
 As you continue on your journey, start making healthy habits now and work on hazards that get in the way of your short and long-term goals.

-Here you will find examples of what your diet will look like during the Full Liquid Diet
+Here are some examples of what your diet will look like during the Full Liquid Diet:

 Look for yogurt with small amounts (3-5 grams) of carbohydrates as well as sugar.
 If you prefer fruit flavored yogurt, we encourage you to eat around fruit for the first 6-12 months post-operative.

-*A helpful tip is to track your meals online or on your smartphone MyFitnessPal is an app and online resource that you can track your foods and the nutritional content.
+*A helpful tip is to track your meals online or on your cellphone with an app like MyFitnessPal, MyNetDiary, MyPlate.
+They are great resources that you can track your foods and the nutritional content.

 You should now be taking your multi-vitamin and sublingual B-12 (1,000 mcg) on a daily basis.
 Duodenal Switch patients should also be taking an ADEK vitamin twice a day.
-If you are consuming a minimum of 64 ounces of water a day, you may begin cheap phentermine wholesalers taking a calcium citrate supplement of 500-600 mg three times a day.
+If you are consuming a minimum of 64-ounces of water a day, you may begin taking a calcium citrate supplement of 500-600 mg. three times a day.

-Supplementation is an important part of your lifestyle now, during your weight loss phase and for the rest of your life.
-You can find suggestions of vitamins on our Pinterest page here, but note that RMAP does not endorse a specific brand of vitamin.
+Supplementation is an important part of your lifestyle now, during your weight loss phase, and for the rest of your life.
+You can find suggestions of vitamins on our Pinterest page, but note that RMAP does not endorse a specific brand of vitamin.

-Once you are fully tolerating the Full Liquid Diet and are seven days post Gastric Bypass/Gastric Band or 15 days post Sleeve Gastrectomy/Duodenal Switch, you can advance to a Soft Food Diet.
+Once you are fully tolerating the Full Liquid Diet and are seven days post Gastric Bypass, or 15 days post Sleeve Gastrectomy/Duodenal Switch, you can advance to a Soft Food Diet.
 As your new stomach is healing, it is important to follow the dietary guidelines.
 Do not add new foods prematurely.
-Adding solid meats, vegetables, etc., prematurely may cause sensations of discomfort, vomiting, nausea and can cause obstruction in the healing stomach.
+Adding solid meats, vegetables, etc., prematurely may cause sensations of discomfort, vomiting, nausea, and can cause obstruction in the healing stomach.

-We welcome your calls to our office at (801) 268-3800.
+We welcome your calls to our office (801) 268-3800.
 Our staff is happy to assist you with any questions or concerns that you have.
-If you are calling after office hours with an emergency, the answering service will page your surgeon immediately.
+If you are calling after office hours with any emergent questions, the answering service will page the surgeon on call immediately.